BolverBlitz/VWTreffen-Manager/README.md

 The API should be api.your-domain.tld on port 443 and proxyed to localhost:(The Port you set in .env)

 The main webfolder is ./src/Web, on first startup it will create index.html based on ./data/Vorlage.html
-please edit  the POST API call there in line 63 to your domain!
+please edit the POST API call there in line 63 (./data/Vorlage.html) to your domain!
+please edit the GET API call there in line 34 (./src/Web/suche.html)to your domain!

 ### Build-in-API
 The API is avaible at api.your-domain.tld/api/v1/VWTreffen it has 2 functions: